 About Marybeth

-Marybeth Connelly was elected to Falls Church City Council in 2013 and 2017.
+Marybeth Connelly was elected to Falls Church City Council in 2013, 2017, and 2021.
 During her terms on Council she has been an advocate for community-building, strong schools and economic progress.
 She is seeking another term as a City Council member because she wants to ensure that the City of Falls Church continues to be a thriving community, dedicated to educating our children and providing a place that people of all ages, races and incomes can call home.

 Marybeth believes that the City of Falls Church is a great place to live, work, go to school, shop and raise a family.
 She ran for office because she wanted to ensure that those who are elected are the same people who are involved in the City as volunteers and active community members.

 Marybeth and her husband, Michael, moved to Falls Church in 1995.
 Their three children, Brian, Andrew and Julie, are Falls Church City Public Schools "lifers".
-Their dog, Rudy, thinks that he owns many streets and paths in their neighborhood.

 Marybeth earned M.Ed. from University of Virginia and B.A. from Villanova University.